-Guatemala has a population density of 445 people per square mile compared to 1,373 people in South Korea.
+Guatemala has a population density of 459 people per square mile compared to 1,371 people in South Korea.
 Guatemala has 63,678 sq ft of land per person vs 20,861 sq ft in South Korea.
-In the list of countries ranked from the most to the least densely populated, Guatemala and South Korea are ranked 60th and 18th, respectively.
+Guatemala and South Korea rank 60th and 18th by population density, respectively.

 Population density is calculated as the ratio of population to land area.
-Guatemala has 0.23% of the world's population and 0.07% of the land area of all countries, compared to 0.64% of the population and 0.07% of the land area for South Korea, hence the population density in Guatemala is 67.6% lower than in South Korea.
+Guatemala has 0.23% of the world's population and 0.07% of all countries' land area, compared to 0.64% of the population and 0.07% of the land area for South Korea, making the population density in Guatemala 66.5% lower than in South Korea.

 people per square mile